AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Plan/content.rst

 another team member for further action until a resolution is found.
 The complete problem evolution (related email exchanges) and status history are tracked in a database thanks to the unique issue identifier.

+..  _traceability:

+Traceability
+************

+**Item 7.2.2f:** The following traceability relations are established:

+ * From TOR to Test Cases: each TOR and Test Case is contained in a folder on the repository.
+   Folders of Test Cases are nested inside the folders of the TOR they are tracebale to.

+ Other trace data are not required for verification tools.

+**Item 7.2.2g:** all configuration items are traceable to the GNATcoverage (pre-)qualification process.

 .. _adacore-cm: